wangjianli123/wangjianli123.github.io/pages/1_homepage.md

 * 2021.8.10: One paper "Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

-* 2021.3.17: One paper "Hyperspectral Denoising via Global Tensor Ring Decomposition and Local Unsupervised Deep Image Prior" has been accepted by _**IGARSS 2021**_.

-* 2020.2.18: One paper "Multi-Dimensional Visual Data Completion via Low-Rank Tensor Representation Under Coupled Transform" has been accepted by _**IEEE Transactions on Image Processing**_.

 ---